 Some combination of thick and thin crayons, colored pencils, ink pens/markers, paint pens/markers, and/or oil pastels

-For some sessions, you may be asked to bring specific items such as different size bottle caps, cups, and jar lids or paper/magazine clippings and glue.
+For some sessions, you may be asked to bring specific items such as different size bottle caps, cups, and jar lids or paper/magazine clippings, needle and thread, tape, or glue.

-*If you plan to use any kind of paint, make sure you choose a sketchbook made with thicker paper designated for watercolor or mixed media use.
+*If you plan to use any kind of paint, make sure you choose a sketchbook made with thicker paper designated for watercolor or wet media.

 Questions about Sketchbook?